 1 tablespoon yeast (1 packet)

 1 teaspoon salt

 7 cups all-purpose flour

 Place the bowl of dough in the refrigerator at least three hours or overnight.
 (Or as long as you want!
 You can let this dough sit in your refrigerator for weeks.)
-Cover tightly now, or cover with a lid if you made the dough in a big pot.
+Pinch down the aluminum foil over the bowl to cover tightly while in the fridge or cover with a lid if you made the dough in a big pot.
 (Don’t transfer the dough at this point–make it in whatever you intend to keep it in.)
 The dough will be easier to work with (less sticky) if you refrigerate at least overnight before using the first time.

 When you’re ready to bake some bread, take out the bowl or pot and sprinkle a little flour on top of the dough.
 DO NOT PUNCH THE DOUGH DOWN.
 Using a spoon, cut away the portion of dough you want–half, a third, a fourth, depending on what type and size of loaf you want to make.